LootboxFund/cloudfns/README.md

-# @guildfx/cloudfns
+# @lootboxfund/cloudfns

-GuildFX has the following cloud function environments:
+Lootbox has the following cloud function environments:

 - OpenZeppelin AutoTask
 - Pipedream Workflows

 To properly deploy this, following these steps:

-1. `$ cd pipedream && yarn deploy:pipedream && cd ..`
-2. Check Pipedream and create a pipe using one of the sources.
-Copy the webhook url to its corresponding OZ autotask.
-3. Visit OpenZeppelin and manually create 2 autotasks.
-Copy the autotask ID and paste it into the `defender/(sentinels|tasks)/**/constants.ts`.
-Same with other fields.
-4. `$ cd defender && yarn deploy:defender && cd ..`
-5. Test creating a guild token and check if the sentinel & autotask catches the event.
-Visit the GBucket route for the txt file.
-6. Continue testing with crowdsale factory.
-You'll need your guild token address which is in the txt file.
+1. Create an OZ account & Pipedream account
+2. Upload the pipedream sources & actions (you may need to login from cli).
+Then login to Pipedream and get the webhook urls for all the sources.
+Add them to `@lootboxfund/manifest` & `yarn build && npm publish`
+3. Create an OZ Autotask with default settings so we can get the ID.
+Copy & paste the OZ Autotask ID to `@lootboxfund/manifest`.
+Also import the Contract into OZ and save the contract address to manifest.
+Then upload the OZ Defender files.

+### Note:
+Pipedream is not compatible with private NPM libraries, so as a terrible workaround, we make our `@lootboxfund/helpers` and `@lootboxfund/manifest` repos public while deploying.